BirthdayResearch/oss-governance-bot/README.md

 * For any question please feel free to create an issue.
 * Pull request for non-breaking features are welcomed too!
-* Although all features were created specifically for DeFiChain foundation needs; you should not limit yourself to our offering.
+* Although all features were created specifically for [Birthday Research](https://github.com/BirthdayResearch) needs; you should not limit yourself to our offering.
 Feel free to fork the project.
 Appreciate if you mention us!

 ## Prior art